morteako/monoids-functional.christmas/monoids.md

 > Map.fromList [(0,"abc"),(1,"xyz"),(2,"q")]
 ```

-As we can see, the Map monoid instance only keeps the values from the left map when encountering dupliacate keys.
+As we can see, the Map monoid instance only keeps the values from the left map when encountering duplicate keys.
 Often we would like to combine the values instead.
 One alternative in this case is to use `Map.unionsWith` instead of `<>`